seanox/remote-deployment-servlet/README.md

 # Description

-In some cases, where deployment with modern containers is not yet available, a JEE application can be updated with the manager because of the need to restart from the application server or if the application is so large that it cannot be sent with the upload load limit.
-For these cases the remote deployment servlet was created.
+In some cases where deployment with modern containers is not yet possible, a JEE application can be updated with the manager because a restart of the application server is required, command line execution is needed, or the application is so large that it cannot be transferred with the upload load limit, for example, for continuous delivery.
+For these cases, the Remote Deployment Servlet has been created.

 __Project is in development.__